 Use orthotics.
 People who have flat feet or recurrent problems with shin splints may benefit from orthotics.
 Quality shoe inserts help align and stabilize your foot and ankle, reducing stress off of your lower leg.

-- HIGH ARCH SUPPORT INSOLES premium podiatrist-recommended sole shoe inserts for men and women minimize arch pain and offer excellent comfort.
-EASYFEET shoe insoles provide plantar fasciitis - high arch - flat feet - pronation - back - ankle - knee - neck - lower back - joint - posture - heel spurs - metatarsalgia - shin splints - bunions - Morton's neuroma and pain relief
+- PLEASE CAREFULLY CHECK THE SIZE DETAILS BEFORE YOU PROCEED TO PAYMENT.
+Premium podiatrist-recommended sole shoe inserts for men and women minimize arch pain and offer excellent comfort.
+EASYFEET shoe insoles provide plantar fasciitis - high arch - flat feet - pronation - back - ankle - knee - neck - lower back - joint - posture - heel spurs - metatarsalgia - shin splints - bunions - Morton's neuroma support and pain relief

 - ANY AGE / FOOTWEAR/ ACTIVITY orthotic inserts for men and women fit all orthopedic - athletic - casual - workout - sports - hiking - basketball - tennis - snowboard - ski - golf - gym - walking shoes or work boots.
 Best insoles for walking - running - standing - cross-training.
 WARNING: you may feel foot pressure while 3-7 days of wearing.
 It's normal because your feet are not used to arch support.
 We strongly recommend starting from 2-3 hours a day and increase the time each day gradually